phalcon/documentation/docs/db-models.md

 }
 ```

 In the above example, we are checking the `$intermediate` array, which is an array constructed internally in Phalcon, offering the intermediate representation of the query.
 We check if we have any `where` conditions.
 If not, we just use the default shard `dbShard0`.

 If conditions have been defined, we are checking if we have the `id` as a field in the conditions, and retrieve its value.
 If the `id` is between `0` and `100000` then we use `dbShard1`, alternatively `dbShard2`.

 The `selectReadConnection()` method is called every time we need to get data from the database, and returns the correct connection to be used.

 ## Dependency Injection
 [Phalcon\Mvc\Model][mvc-model] is tightly bound to the DI container.
 You can retrieve the container by using the `getDI` method.
 Therefore, you have access to all services registered in the DI container.

-The following example shows you how you can print any messages generated by an unsuccessful `save` operation in the model, and show these messages in the [flash][flash] messenger.
+The following example shows you how you can print any messages generated by an unsuccessful `save` operation in the model and show these messages in the [flash][flash] messenger.
 To do this, we use the `notSaved` event:

 ```php